-The Mayhem of Hell-Cat Maggie In New York City
+The Mayhem of Hell-Cat Maggie in New York City

 May 1, 2022 ~ By Shari Rose

-Hell-Cat Maggie Joins The Dead Rabbits
+Hell-Cat Maggie Joins the Dead Rabbits Gang

-Hell-Cat Maggie in Popular Culture
+The Myth of Hell-Cat Maggie in Popular Culture

-Hell-Cat Maggie Whiskey
+Hell-Cat Maggie Irish Whiskey brand

-Hell-Cat Maggie Irish Whiskey label.
+The branding for Hell-Cat Maggie Irish Whiskey.
 (Source)

 Shari Rose